 May is Youth Appreciation Month in Vermont; but did you know it originated right here in Bennington?
 In 2013, a group of students from Southwest Tech (then the Career Development Center) drafted R-179 (H.C.R.
 127) which was adopted by the VT House of Representatives, declaring April 27th “Youth Appreciation Day.”
 In 2016, then Governor Shumlin signed a new proclamation designating May “Youth Appreciation Month”!
 ACT members and local youth guided this effort and were present at the signing.

-We now host the annual Youth Appreciation Day event the second Saturday in May to celebrate youth of all ages and all that they add to our community!
+We host annual Youth Appreciation Month events in May to celebrate youth of all ages and all that they add to our community!

 Youth Leadership Group